 TradingView

-TradingView is highly recommended for technical traders, who rely extensively on charts to make predictions.
-TradingView gives you hundreds of trading tools to learn more about stock movements with its advanced graphs and charts.
+TradingView is highly recommended for technical traders who rely extensively on charts to make predictions.
+TradingView gives you hundreds of trading tools to learn about stock movements with its advanced graphs and charts.

-Also, it will update traders with news around the companies they’re interested in and can sync accounts on the web and app.
+It will also update traders with news about the companies they’re interested in and allow them to sync accounts on the web and app.

 Try it here: Android | iOS